Skip to main content

 The 2017 World's 50 Best Restaurants crowned Eleven Madison Park in New York City as the top restaurant globally.
 The list recognized 50 establishments across 22 countries and 36 cities, with a notable concentration in Europe and strong representation from Spain, which placed four venues in the top ten including Asador Etxebarri and El Celler de Can Roca.

 This edition represented a major shift from the previous year's rankings, with a completely refreshed list of 50 restaurants.
-The geographic spread covered 22 countries across 36 cities, with Spain particularly dominant in the upper ranks—claiming four of the top ten spots.
+The geographic spread covered 22 countries across 36 cities, with Spain particularly dominant in the upper ranks; claiming four of the top ten spots.
 Peru contributed two restaurants to the top ten with Central and Maido, both in Lima.
 European restaurants held the majority of positions, though Asia maintained presence through venues like Gaggan Anand in Bangkok.
 The list balanced fine dining destinations across established culinary capitals and emerging food cities, from Modena to Menton to Vienna.

 Eleven Madison Park claimed the number one position in the 2017 World's 50 Best Restaurants, marking New York City's return to the top spot.
 The list saw complete turnover from the previous edition, with all 50 positions filled by new entrants.
 Spain dominated the top ten with four restaurants, while Peru placed two Lima establishments in the upper ranks.
-The 50 winners spanned 22 countries and 36 cities, representing a global snapshot of fine dining across Europe, the Americas, and Asia.
+The 50 winners spanned 22 countries and 36 cities, representing a global snapshot of fine dining across Europe, the Americas, Asia.

 Quick Facts